 Free full-colour PDF version to view or download (1.9MB):

 This book is listed as a key reference for the Creative Industries by Wikipedia.

 See more reviews and comments about the this creative business guide.

-Also published in translations in Armenia, Azerbaijan, Belarus, Chile, China, Colombia, Georgia, Lithuania, Moldova, Spain, Taiwan, Thailand and Ukraine.
+Also published in translations in thirteen countries: Armenia, Azerbaijan, Belarus, Chile, China, Colombia, Georgia, Lithuania, Moldova, Spain, Taiwan, Thailand and Ukraine.

 Here’s what it says on the back of this leading creative entrepreneurship book:

 Successful creative enterprises integrate creativity and business.
 T-Shirts and Suits offers an approach which brings together both creative passion and business best practice.

 Written in an engaging and jargon-free style, the book offers inspiration and appropriate advice for all those involved in running or setting up a creative business.